ThePJB/rustvox/README.md

 * could simplify the trait to have an output to 2d and a input thats just xyz, 2d thing, meh

 * what can be made direct, probably could do trees with the right noise function if you  just do a quick local numerical search on it
-* so much shit you can do on noise function really
+* so much stuff you can do on noise function really
 * newtons method on perlin noise -> blue noise?
 * maybe you could have a direct formula for still water if you detected a local minimum.. but nah
 * but i wonder what effects you could get with neighbourhood sampling, e.g. valley microclimate